th7mo/th7mo.com/git.md

 > [!NOTE]
 > This note is not complete yet.
 > The Git workflow (branch strategy) can have a better explanation.
-> Also, rebasing and when to use it is not explained yet.
 >
 > The terms used in the worktree section is inconsistent, and there should be a warning about only executing commands in the bare workspace `{repository-name}/.git/`
 >